Dan Blackburn: NHL career

-For most of 2001–02, Blackburn served as backup to longtime Rangers goalie, Mike Richter, playing in 31 games, a large total for a backup goaltender.
+For most of 2001–02, Blackburn served as backup to longtime Rangers goalie, Mike Richter, playing in 31 games, a large total for a backup goaltender at the time.
 He was selected as the goaltender for the 2002 NHL All-Rookie Team and posted a 3.28 goals against average (GAA) and .898 save percentage.

 With Richter out with a head injury, Blackburn recorded his only career shutout on November 7, 2002, in a 1–0 overtime win over the Calgary Flames.
 Blackburn dismissed concerns that the heavy workload would be too much for him by pointing out that he had endured a heavier workload in junior.
 However, after 17 consecutive starts, Blackburn eventually burned out, playing less effectively and tiring.
 It was becoming clear that Richter's difficulties with post-concussion syndrome were unlikely to abate, and that more help was needed.
 "We had to make a deal," Glen Sather claimed.
 "I did not want to see Danny lose his confidence and struggle, or for our team to struggle."

-Sather traded for Nashville Predator Mike Dunham, an experienced number-one goaltender, to let Blackburn develop at a consistent rate.
+Sather traded for Nashville Predator Mike Dunham, an experienced goaltender, to let Blackburn develop at a consistent rate.
 Blackburn finished the 2002–03 season with a 3.17 GAA and a .890 save percentage.